bazelbuild/bazel/site/en/docs/user-manual.md

 option can be used multiple times to pass several arguments.
 For example, `--test_arg=--logtostderr --test_arg=--v=3`.

+Note that, unlike the `bazel run` command, you can't pass test arguments directly as in `bazel test -- target --logtostderr --v=3`.
+That's because extraneous arguments passed to `bazel test` are interpreted as additional test targets.
+That is, `--logtostderr` and `--v=3` would each be interpreted as a test target.
+This ambiguity doesn't exist for a `bazel run` command, which only accepts one target.

+`--test_arg` can be passed to a `bazel run` command, but it's ignored unless the target being run is a test target.
+(As with any other flag, if it's passed in a `bazel run` command after a `--` token, it's not processed by Bazel but forwarded verbatim to the executed target.)

 #### `--test_env={{ "<var>" }}variable{{ "</var>" }}=_value_` OR `--test_env={{ "<var>" }}variable{{ "</var>" }}` {:#test-env}

 Specifies additional variables that must be injected into the test